 At the time of writing, Smart Campaigns automate targeting and goal-based bidding.
 In the future they will also automate landing page generation based on Google My Business (GMB) data.
 This will be a valuable feature for businesses that don’t have landing pages on a native website.

 Goal-Optimized Shopping Campaigns

 The second major automated feature Google Ads launched in 2018 was goal-optimized Shopping Campaigns.
 This new campaign type automates ad creation and bidding, saving advertisers time on campaign management and optimization.
 All you have to do is set a specific marketing goal and Google will optimize your campaign to achieve it.
-Using automation and machine learning, Google can predict which search queries are the most relevant to your products, presenting your ad accordingly in search results, on the display network, YouTube, or Gmail.
+Using automation and machine learning, Google can predict which search queries are the most relevant to your products.
+Google then presents your ad accordingly in search results, on the display network, YouTube, or Gmail.

 Their algorithms take a number of signals into consideration simultaneously, including product characteristics, time of day, browser, geolocation, past search habits, and more.
 Realistically, goal-optimized Shopping Campaigns are able to make targeting decisions that would be impossible for a PPC manager.

 Automated Bidding has been the most valuable AdWords automation feature for advertisers since its launch.
 Day-to-day practitioners don’t have time to manually adjust the max CPC for individual keywords to optimize their campaigns.
 Automated Bidding can take care of this task, optimizing max CPC based on specific goals.
 Google ads

 Smart Bidding relies on machine learning and your chosen bid strategy to set the right bid for each auction.
 It also factors in important signals at auction-time, including location, time of day, device, remarketing list, and more.